ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 About libraries
 ===============

-Seafile organises your folders and files in "Libraries".
+Seafile organizes your folders and files in "Libraries".
 This is a logical collection of folders and files that makes them easier to manage and optionally share with others.
 You can create a new library by clicking "New Library" before being prompted to write a descriptive title before you can finally click "Submit".
 In this prompt, you can choose to tick "Encrypt" and create a separate encryption password, and the data within will automatically be encrypted before being saved centrally.

-In your new library, you can manually upload files and folders that you want to synchronise or share by clicking "Upload" and selecting said files and folders.
+In your new library, you can manually upload files and folders that you want to synchronize or share by clicking "Upload" and selecting said files and folders.

 You can also install the Seafile client and use it to enter data automatically from your computer, as we will discuss in the next section.